joshgrenon/gemini-flash-api-swift/README.md

 5. Wait for Gemini Flash to process and modify your image
 6. The edited image will appear below the input field

-## Features Breakdown

-### User Interface
-- Multi-line text input for detailed prompts
-- Loading indicator during image generation
-- Error message display
-- Responsive image display with scaling and shadow effects
-- Disabled state for the generate button during processing

 ## License

-This project is licensed under the MIT License - see the [LICENSE.MD](LICENSE.MD) file for details.
+This project is licensed under the MIT License

 ## Acknowledgments